-According to the American Heart Association, nearly 3,50,000 cardiac arrests occur outside of the hospital, and approximately 4,75,000 people have lost their lives from a cardiac arrest.
+According to the American Heart Association, nearly 3,50,000 cardiac arrests occur outside of the hospital, and approximately 4,75,000 people have lost their lives from cardiac arrest.
 When the cases occur outside of the hospital, and immediate help is needed, a person with CPR training can save lives.
-People in different professions like police officers, firefighters, swimming coaches, and trainers take CPR and first aid training courses.
+People in different professions, like police officers, firefighters, swimming coaches, and trainers, take CPR and first aid training courses.
 Many people voluntarily take these classes to understand what happens during a cardiac arrest and how they can help in the time of a medical emergency.

 Not everyone who signs up for a CPR training session receives the same training.
 The intensity of lessons depends on the individual’s requirements.
-Based on professionalism, these courses can be divided into three levels which are
+Based on professionalism, these courses can be divided into three levels, which are

-Not only this, but you can also choose from the online or offline mode of classes, whichever suits you, depending on the time and convenience.
+You can also choose from the online or offline mode of classes, whichever suits you, depending on the time and convenience.

 Once the theory part is completed, the coach moves on to hands-on training, which covers learning and applying techniques on dummies and role-playing.
 The practical aspects include: